hausteen/opentofu/README.md

-# Opentofu
+# opentofu

-Opentofu automation for my home and lab
+opentofu automation for my home and lab